halfer/php-lambda/README.md

 * The CDK needs a cron

 However, I think there is enough code here for it to be interesting to readers.

+Warning on AWS costs
+---

+I was rather hoping this project was going to be inexpensive to run, but sadly it is not.
+It seems to attract these rates:

+* $0.05 per NAT Gateway Hour
+* $0.176 per GB-Mo for One Zone Storage in EU (London) (very trivial in this case)
+* $0.05 per GB Data Processed by NAT Gateways (very trivial in this case)

+When I set this up, it was charging $2.40 (USD) per day, which would result in a monthly bill of
+$72.
+This isn't nearly good enough - while there are other reasons to use lambdas, one might as well just set up a small VPS with any cloud provider.